-After we go over the rules of Lego Club, I started talking about the theme.
-The idea is that kids get to build their own deserted island for about 20 minutes.
+After we went over the rules of Lego Club, I started talking about the theme.
+I told my kiddos that they would be building their own deserted island for about 20 minutes.
 And they can build it however they want.

 I have a Publisher file at Teachers Pay Teachers for free if you want to use these cards.

-Whatever disaster they pull will happen to their island, so they need to find a way to fix it.
+Whatever disaster they pull will now happen to their island, so they need to find a way to fix it.
 The idea is to NOT destroy what they already built, but add to their island to solve their problem!!
-No one HAD to pick a disaster, but nearly every kid did, regardless of age.
+No one HAD to pick a disaster, they could just keep building like normal–but nearly every kid did, regardless of age.

 Here’s some examples:

-This island needed food, so they build some bushes and vegetables.
+This island needed food, so they built some bushes and vegetables.
 Yum yum.

 This island was going to sink, so they built a ladder to get to higher ground.
 Nice!

 A hurricane was going to hit this island, so they put a roof on their house.
 And a siren to warn everyone.